Online Scientific Calculator Instruction Manual

 How to enter an expression

-After the calculator has finished loading, you can enter expressions either by left-clicking with your mouse on the on-screen keyboard buttons or by typing directly inside the input field.
+You can enter expressions either by left-clicking with your mouse on the on-screen keyboard buttons or by typing directly inside the input field.

 Type your expression in the input field